storopoli/EDC/README.md

     cosign verify --key cosign.pub ghcr.io/storopoli/edc

 If you're forking this repo you should [read the docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
 You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign.
 The public key can be in your public repo (your users need it to check the signatures), and you can paste the private key in Settings -> Secrets -> Actions.

-## Scope and Cynicism

-I know what you're thinking, we're just going to shove everything from [Modern UNIX](https://github.com/ibraheemdev/modern-unix) in there and it's going to look like a glitter explosion.

-That's why I'm going to be strongly opinionated, so use this as a base to build your own perfect CLI experience.
-Custom configs are NOT included, those belong in your dotfiles, use them in combination with an image.

-This is a tame first effort, one of you out there is going to make something better than this, the perfect CLI workspace, I salute you.

 ## Finding Good Base Images